isido/matasano/README.md

 Matasano Crypto Challenges
 ==========================

-These are my solutions of Matasano Crypto Challenges (http://cryptopals.com).
+Here are some solutions to Matasano Crypto Challenges (http://cryptopals.com) written in Scala.